The Last Days of Pompeii (1935 film)

-The Last Days of Pompeii (1935) is an RKO Radio Pictures film starring Preston Foster and directed by Merian C. Cooper and Ernest B. Schoedsack, creators of the original King Kong.
+The Last Days of Pompeii (1935) is an RKO Radio Pictures historical film starring Preston Foster and directed by Merian C. Cooper and Ernest B. Schoedsack, creators of the original King Kong.

 Plot

 In the time of Jesus Christ, blacksmith Marcus is content with his life, beautiful wife Julia and six-month-old son Flavius.
 When Julia and their child are run down by a chariot in the streets of Pompeii, Marcus spends the little money he has to pay for a doctor and medicine.
 Needing more, in desperation, he becomes a gladiator.
 He wins his fight, but his wife and child still die.
 Blaming his poverty, he becomes an embittered professional gladiator and grows wealthier with each victory.
 Marcus adopts Flavius, a boy whose father Marcus killed in the arena.
-An injury ends Marcus career as a gladiator and he takes a job working for Cleon, a slave trader.
+An injury ends Marcus' career as a gladiator and he takes a job working for Cleon, a slave trader.

 Marcus raids an African village for slaves, where a father battles Marcus raiders until his young son's life is threatened and he is forced to surrender.
 Marcus identifies with the father's grief at being unable to protect his son.
 He stops slaving and turns to trading instead.

 Marcus rescues a fortune teller, who foretells that Flavius will be saved by the greatest man in Judea.
 Marcus and Flavius travel to Jerusalem to see the man that Marcus thinks fits that description: Pontius Pilate, the Roman governor.
 At an inn along the way, a man tells him that the greatest man is staying in the stable, but Marcus does not believe him.

 Pilate employs Marcus to lead a band of cutthroats to raid the chief of the Ammonites.
 Marcus comes away with many fine horses and much treasure, but finds that Flavius has been thrown from a horse and is near death.
 Marcus takes the boy to a noted healer and begs for his help.
 The healer is Jesus, who saves Flavius's life.
 When Marcus later reports back to Pilate with his share of the treasure, he finds Pilate has sentenced Christ to death.